holzeis/itchysats/taker-electron/README.md

 ## How to package the project

-The following command will package the itchysats electron app based on your host platform for the architectures x64 and arm64.
+The following command will package the itchysats electron app based on your host platform.

 ```bash
 yarn make